sleeyax/asarmor/README.md

 3. **Optional**: disable chunk splitting of renderer assets.
 This is recommended to ensure the renderer assets can be bootstrapped correctly from the main process.

-You may choose to skip this step or handle it differently, but whatever you do, please make sure you know the file names so they can be dynamically required from the main process.
-See step `5` below for more information.
+You may choose to skip this step or handle it differently.
+Whatever you do, make sure you know the import paths as you'll need them in step `5`.
+See below for more information.

 ```ts
 // vite.renderer.config.ts